Shane Young: Ultimate Fighting Championship

 Young faced Omar Morales on 27 March 2021 at UFC 260.
 He lost the fight via unanimous decision.

-Young faced Blake Bilder on February 12, 2023, at UFC 284.
+Young faced Blake Bilder on 12 February 2023, at UFC 284.
 He lost the fight via unanimous decision.

+Young faced Gabriel Miranda at UFC 293 on 10 September 2023.
+At the weigh-ins, Young weighed in at 149.75 pounds, three and three quarters pounds over the featherweight non-title fight limit.
+The bout proceeded at catchweight and Young was fined a percentage of his purse, which went to Miranda.
+He lost the fight via technical submission in the first round.

+In October 2023, Young was released by the UFC.